 10. They Are Really, Really Thankful For You

-Not only are we cat owners thankful for our furry friends, but our cats are very thankful for us!
+Not only are we cat parents thankful for our furry friends, but our cats are very thankful for us!

-Cats have many different ways of demonstrating that they love their owners, from head butting to slow blinking.
-That thankfulness just makes their owners even more thankful right back!
+Cats have many different ways of demonstrating that they love their humans, from head butting to slow blinking.
+That thankfulness just makes us even more thankful right back!

 As a cat lover, what are you most thankful for?
 Are you showing your gratitude to your cat in a special way for Thanksgiving?
 Let us know in the comments below!